SPI Device HWIP Technical Specification

 • Flash or Passthrough mode can be active with TPM mode, with the shared pins allowing them to time-multiplex the bus.

-• HW processed registers for read requests during FIFO mode
+• HW-processed registers for read requests during FIFO mode.

-• TPM_ACCESS_x, TPM_STS_x, TPM_INTF_CAPABILITY, TPM_INT_ENABLE, TPM_INT_STATUS, TPM_INT_VECTOR, TPM_DID_VID, TPM_RID
+• TPM_ACCESS_x, TPM_STS_x, TPM_INTF_CAPABILITY, TPM_INT_ENABLE, TPM_INT_STATUS, TPM_INT_VECTOR, TPM_DID_VID, TPM_RID.

-• TPM_HASH_START returns FFh
+• TPM_HASH_START returns FFh.

-• 5 Locality (compile-time parameter)
+• Supports 5 Localities (compile-time parameter).

 Description

-The SPI device module consists of three functions, SPI Flash mode, SPI passthrough mode, and TPM over SPI mode.
+The SPI Device module consists of three functions: SPI Flash mode, SPI passthrough mode, and TPM over SPI mode.

 SPI Device Modes and Active Submodules

-Y/N: Based on INTERCEPT_EN
+Y/N: Based on the configuration of INTERCEPT_EN.

 Clocking Requirements